Oh Hi There!

 Clinical Expectations & Support

-Some programs advertise themselves like you’re joining a high speed/low drag hoodrat-sh!t medical unit, then you spend 90% of your life transferring stable UTI patients at 2 a.m (no drips, no specials, no fun).
-There’s nothing wrong with that, but candidates deserve honesty about what the job actually looks like.
+Some programs advertise themselves like you’re joining a high speed/low drag hoodrat-sh!t medical unit but then you spend 90% of your life transferring stable UTI patients at 2 a.m (no drips, no specials, no fun).
+There’s nothing wrong with that but candidates deserve honesty about what the job actually looks like.
 You also want to know whether the agency truly supports clinical growth or just expects you to somehow maintain high-acuity skills through ✨vibes ✨ and annual competencies.

 • “What types of calls are your crews realistically flying most often?”